chziakas/redeval/README.md

 ⚡ **RedEval**

-RedEval is an open-source library that simulates and evaluates LLM applications across various scenarios, all while eliminating the need for human intervation.
+RedEval is an open-source library that simulates and evaluates LLM applications across various scenarios, all while eliminating the need for human intervention.
 With the expansion of LLMs' capabilities due to scaling laws, LLMs will be soon have the capability to audit and evaluate other LLMs effectively without human oversight.

 ## 🎮 Auditing LLMs